garrandall/popular-music-data/tracks/step-by-step-new-kids-on-the-block.md

 Really think it's just a matter of time

-Step by step (Step by step, girl), ohbaby
+Step by step (Step by step, girl), oh baby
 Gonna get to you girl, to you girl
-Step by step, yeah, ohbaby
+Step by step, yeah, oh baby
 (I want you, I need you)
 Really want you in my world
 (I want you in my world)